euvl/vue-js-popover/README.md

 ### Styling

-Popover components has `data-popover="name"` argument that allows to apply styles to it.
+Popover components have `data-popover="name"` argument that allows to apply styles to it.

 Example: